How the tattooing process works

 Scabs can start developing as early as the following day of having the tattoo applied.
 It cannot be stressed enough how important it is to keep the new tattoo moist at all times during the first two weeks.
 If a new tattoo was allowed to dry up it would develop hard scabs.
 These hard scabs have a tendency to crack and are more prone to being pulled off.
 When a scab like this cracks it can very easily split right down to the Dermis layer where the ink is and thereby damage the tattoo.
 When these scabs are pulled off they take with them some of the tattooing ink from the Dermis layer.
 Both of these situations will leave light areas in the tattoo but they can also remove large sections of ink and possibly scar the area.

-This is easily avoided by constantly applying the triple antibiotic ointment for two full weeks.
+This is easily avoided by constantly applying the recommended healing ointment for two full weeks.
 When this is done there will be no hard scabbing; instead, very light slimy scabs will appear and one may notice them slide off when applying the triple antibiotic ointment.
 This ointment not only helps protect the tattoo but it also helps fight infection as well as speed up the healing process.